-This publication may provide assistance or information but NSW DPI and its employees do not guarantee the publication is without flaw or is wholly appropriate for any particular purpose and therefore disclaims all ballity for any error, loss or other consequence which may arise from relying on any information in this publication.
-This publication is a guide only, it does not replace the Fisheries Management Act 1994 or other acts and statutory rules applying to or affecting recreational fishing.
-It is a summary of laws and regulations at the time of publication and cannot be used as a defence in a court of law.
+This publication may provide assistance or information but DPIRD and its employees do not guarantee the publication is without flaw or is wholly appropriate for any particular purpose and therefore disclaims all liability for any error, loss or other consequence which may arise from relying on any information in this publication.
+This publication is a guide only, it does not replace the Fisheries Management Act 1994 or other acts and statutory rules applying to or affecting recreational fishing, it is a summany of laws and regulations at the time of publication and cannot be used as a defence in a court of law.

 Recreational fishing regulations may change during the lifetime of this publication.
 It is the responsibility of fishers to ensure they are acting within the law at all times.
-Check regulations with your local NSW DPI fisheries office or www.dpi.nsw.gov.au/fisheries.
+Check regulations with your local DPIRD fisheries office or www.dpird.nsw.gov.au/fisheries.